-Lake Erie's icy waters, wicked winds hamper plane's recovery
+More human remains found in search for plane in Lake Erie

 The initial search in Lake Erie included boats equipped with sonar that track underwater images, and signals thought to be from the plane’s emergency beacon helped narrow the area to 12 square miles.

-But it wasn’t until an underwater locator beacon that searchers found what is believed to be the crash site.
-The cockpit voice recorder and a seat with human remains were pulled from the water the next day — eight days after the plane disappeared.
+But it wasn’t until an underwater locator beacon received transmissions from the cockpit voice recorder that searchers found what is believed to be the crash site.
+The recorder and a seat with human remains were pulled from the water the next day — eight days after the plane disappeared.

 RECOVERY EFFORTS